 So generally, if you can avoid the sauna and sweatsuits, avoid it.

-By following the above method, you will have energy for your fight and should feel ready to face anyone in the ring.
+By following the above method, you will have the energy for your fight and should feel ready to face anyone in the ring.

 How to recover from the cut

 Recovering from a weight cut is probably one of the most important aspects of weighing in.
 If you are unable to properly recover your energy and water weight, you will feel lethargic and will lack energy in the fight.
 This can be the difference between have an outstanding performance and performing at your worst.

 Immediately following the weigh-ins, you have to drink a lot of liquids that contain electrolytes (sports drinks) before you start eating.
 The ideal intake is about 1 liter of fluid per hour.
 When your urine is a light color, you can start eating carbs to refuel your system.
 Don’t overdo it.
 It will ruin your performance.
 Try to stop eating 3 hours before the competition.
 Ideally, your stomach should be empty when you enter the ring.
-This will ensure that you are ready for a peak performance in the ring.
+This will ensure that you are ready for peak performance in the ring.

 If you have any questions or comments related to weight cutting, please post them in the comment section below.
 Good luck with your cut.